Mattamorphic/DataCruncher/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Matt-Barber/DataCruncher/badge.svg?branch=master)](https://coveralls.io/github/Matt-Barber/DataCruncher?branch=master)

 # DataCruncher :page_facing_up:

+##Version : 0.0.4

 DataCruncher is a PHP library allowing Database Tables, XML and CSV files (currently) to be queried as you might query a standard database table (with added extras).
 This allows you to segment your data efficiently and pipe this to other outsources.
 There is support as well for returning arrays - but beware this will require loading the array into memory and blarg.

 This has been designed with both a Front Controller pattern giving you access to a Manipulator object as well as a set of Decoupled self contained components